HaplessIdiot/ssX/.github/SECURITY.md

 ---

-We appreciate your help in keeping XLibre safe for everyone.
-Let’s build something resilient, secure, and libre.
+We appreciate your help in keeping ssX safe for everyone.
+Let’s build something resilient, secure, and sonic.